cdapio/cdap/cdap-docs/examples-manual/source/examples/count-random.rst

 Stopping the Flow
 ============================================

-Once an application is deployed:
+Once the application is deployed:

-- Click on the ``CountRandom`` in the Application page of the CDAP Console to get to the Flow dialogue, then click the *Stop* button; or
+- Click on the *Process* button in the left-sidebar of the CDAP Console, then click ``CountRandom`` in the *Process* page to get to the Flow detail page, then click the *Stop* button; or
 - From the Standalone CDAP SDK directory, use the Command-line Interface:

     * - On Linux: